f-ffff-f/wdj/README.en.md

 ## Getting Started

 1. Press Enter or click "Choose File" to upload an audio file
-2. Load the audio file onto a deck by pressing left/right arrow keys or clicking the edge buttons of the item
+2. Load the audio file onto a deck using left/right arrow keys or edge buttons
 3. Return to Step 1
-4. Repeat Step 2 to load another audio file onto the opposite deck
+4. Load another audio file onto the opposite deck

 ## Getting Started with Development